polarfire-soc/polarfire-soc-buildroot-sdk/README.md

         DO NOT pass this identifier to any of the commands listed here without being absolutely sure that your OS is not located here.
         Check that the size of the card matches the dmesg output before continuing.

-Once sure of the drive identifier, use the following command to copy your Linux image to the board, replacing the X as appropriate:
+Once sure of the drive identifier, use the following command to copy your Linux image to the board, replacing the X and `<devkit>` as appropriate:
 ```
-$ sudo make DISK=/dev/sdX DEVKIT=icicle-kit-es format-icicle-image
+$ sudo make DISK=/dev/sdX DEVKIT=<devkit> format-icicle-image
 ```

 When the transfer has completed, press `CTRL+C` in the HSS serial console to return to the HSS console.
 To boot into Linux, type `boot` in the HSS console.
 U-Boot and Linux will use UART1.
 When Linux boots, log in with the username `root`.
 There is no password required.

+If you are using the `icicle-kit-es-amp` machine, attach to UART3 to observe its output.

-Similarly, a root file system can be written to the SD card using
+Similarly, a root file system can be written to the eMMC using
 ```
 $ sudo make DISK=/dev/sdX DEVKIT=<DEVKIT> format-rootfs-image
 ```